Ben: And What is Your Reaction To The Small Space

 “The necessary ingredient needed to make the past work for the future is our energy in the present, metabolizing one into the other.”

-From Audre Lorde’s speech “Learning from the 60’s”.
+From Audre Lorde’s speech “Learning From the 60’s”.

 See Ben’s portrait of me here.